 Foolproof Mashed Potatoes Leave the skins on the potatoes when you boil and mash them for extra texture.

 The Perfect French Fries We've discovered the secret to fabulous homemade fries, and it's just a matter of the right ingredients and two simple tips.

 You can have healthy St. Patrick's Day food!
 Boost the cheese flavor by using sharp cheddar.

 Dilled Cabbage Potatoes This stuffed potato is based on colcannon, an Irish dish made of mashed potatoes, onion, and cabbage.

-Potato Pizza Also try frozen bread or pizza dough in place of the refrigerated dough.
+Potato Pizza No party would be complete without some St. Patrick's Day appetizers.
+Try frozen bread or pizza dough in place of the refrigerated dough.